RapidSoftwareSolutions/Marketplace-OutlookMail-Package/README.md

 # OutlookMail Package
 The Outlook Mail API lets you read, create, and send messages and attachments, view and respond to event messages, and manage folders that are secured by Azure Active Directory in Office 365.
 * Domain: [OutlookMail](http://outlook.com)
-* Credentials:
+* Credentials: clientId, clientSecret

 ## How to get credentials:
 0. Go to [Outlook dev centre](https://developer.microsoft.com/en-us/outlook/)
 1. Register or log in
-2. Create you application to get your apiKey and apiSecret
+2. Create you application to get your clientId and clientSecret

 ## Custom datatypes:
  |Datatype|Description|Example